The ultimate landlord guide to rent to rent

 In other jurisdictions there may be additional requirements and complications.
 For example, in Wales landlords need to be registered and obtain a licence to self-manage.
 In the case of rent to rent it is not the landlord owner who needs to be registered but the immediate residential landlord, the rent to renter, who will also need a licence to manage.
 Again, this should be stipulated in the rent to rent agreement when letting in Wales.

-During the normal management of the rent to rent arrangement the rent to renter will be responsible for ensuring that gas and electrical checks are carried out at the time required – every 12 months for gas and every five years for electrical checks – and that the relevant certificates are supplied to the tenants or the local authority on request.
+During the normal management of the rent to rent arrangement the rent to renter will be responsible for ensuring making sure that gas and electrical checks are carried out at the time required – every 12 months for gas and every five years for electrical checks – and that the relevant landlord safety certificates are supplied to the tenants or the local authority on request.

 8. Insurance, deposits and property redress schemes